Cades Cove is a national treasure that is rich in history, a jewel of the Great Smoky Mountains National Park.

 For the Caughrons, Kermit’s father sold and moved the family to a farm in Maryville.

 Kermit left his beloved mountains for a time – four years to be exact – but Lois told the Daily Times in 2007 that Kermit was never satisfied with life off of the mountain.

 “Kermit worked a day or two at Alcoa, then put in a 10-day notice.
 He’d stay with some of his cousins in Alcoa and then come home on weekends, but he’d rather farm as work out there.”

 Lois, by the way, made it known in the same article she’d just as soon stayed where there was electricity, plumbing and a heat pump.

 “I never wanted to go back to Cades Cove,” she said.

-Still Kermit negotiated his return.
-And he and Lois moved back the year they got married.
+Still, Kermit negotiated his return.
+He and Lois moved back the year they got married.

 Kermit and Lois were back living in the Cove when Rex joined the family, though he was born at an old doctor’s house in Walland, which is a ways up the road toward Maryville.

 Rex was a member of the next to the last generation to be raised in the Cove.

 As Rex obtained his own five-year renewable lease for a home near the ranger’s station, his daughters would have the honor of being the Cove’s last generation.